-David Chillura Obituary - St. Petersburg, FL | Tampa Bay Times
+David CHILLURA Obituary - St. Petersburg, FL | Tampa Bay Times

-CHILLURA, David 57, of Tampa, passed away on Monday, May 10, 2020.
-He was born in Tampa, raised in Riverview and graduated from Easy Bay H.S.
-He was preceded in death by his brother, Frank Phillip Jr. He is survived by his parents, Helen Chillura of Riverview, and Frank Chillura, of Tampa; brother, Samuel James Chillura, of Odessa; nephew, Frank Eugene Jr, of Wesley Chapel; and many other nieces, nephews, cousins, aunts, and uncles.
+CHILLURA, David 57, of Tampa, passed away on Monday, May 11, 2020.
+He was born in Tampa, raised in Riverview and graduated from East Bay H.S.
+He was preceded in death by his brother, Frank Eugene.
+He is survived by his parents, Helen Chillura of Riverview, and Frank Chillura, of Tampa; brother, Samuel James Chillura, of Odessa; nephew, Frank Eugene Jr., of Wesley Chapel; and many other nieces, nephews, cousins, aunts, and uncles.
 Garden of Memories

 To Plant Memorial Trees in memory, please visit our Sympathy Store.